Fusion-Power-Plant-Framework/bluemira/documentation/source/equilibria/equilibria.rst

    - RelativeMagneticConstraint - a MagneticConstraint where the target value is prescribed with respect to a reference point.

+A user can create their own constraint from the above base classes, however, Bluemira also has a number of useful coil or equilibrium constraints that can be applied during a coilset optimisation.
+They are as follows:

    FieldConstraints
    CoilFieldConstraints
    CoilForceConstraints